Ashutosh3021/CASHNET/project.md

 ### 7.1 Overview

 The Intelligence API provides external consumers with programmatic access to CASHNET analytics, cases, wallets, and incident linking.
 All endpoints require API key authentication and are rate-limited by tier.
+Analytics endpoints run real algorithms on the synthetic dataset.

 ### 7.2 Architecture